solde/Par/lab2/lab2 - David Soldevila Daniel Palomo.md

 <img src="graficas_opcional/optional2_guided.png">
 <note>Speed up and elapsed time plots of mandel with omp for guided directive</note>

+A special kind of dynamic scheduling is the guided where smaller and smaller iteration blocks are given to each task as the work progresses.

 Guided option performs worst than the static and dynamic.
 It could be because it create bigger chunks.